 A post-COP26 dialogue on how evaluative evidence can help deliver the Paris Agreement

-Building on the outcomes of the recent UN Climate Change Conference of the Parties (COP26), this event aims to facilitate a dialogue on the role that evaluation can play for learning and bringing solutions towards the goals of the Paris Agreement.
+Building on the outcomes of the recent UN Climate Change Conference of the Parties (COP26), this event aimed to facilitate a dialogue on the role that evaluation can play for learning and bringing solutions towards the goals of the Paris Agreement.

 Opening remarks by Allison Smith, Director, CGIAR Advisory Services

-Reporting back in plenary
+Reporting back in plenary.

 Concluding remarks by Andrea Cook, Director of Evaluation, WFP